SergeyAverin/gulp-template/README.md

 # gulp-template
 ## Discription
 It is my gulp template for projects.
 In this gulp setup, I added everything that I thought was necessary for work on web site layout.
-This gulp setup has sass preprocessor.
-I will add pug in the futur.
+This gulp setup has sass preprocessor and pug preprocessor.
 This gulp setup have webpack for create bundle js file.
 Webpack use babel-loader for support old browser.
 For optimize gulp setup have two mode (production, development).
 Default mode development.
 You can change GULP_TEMPLATE_MODE environment variables to change gulp setup mode or use npm scripts.
 Gulp template convert image to webp format and convert ttf to woff and woff2

 *********
 # Start work: